xdamah/swagger-xdamah-examples/README.md

 The main-examples are illustrated with 2 use cases- basic and with-poly(morphism).
 In each we have two options -no-controller and -modelgen-and-no-controller

-So we basically have four projects of interest here.
+So we basically have 6 projects of interest here in the main examples.
 * swagger-xdamah-examples\main-examples\basic\basic-no-controller
 * swagger-xdamah-examples\main-examples\basic\basic-modelgen-and-no-controller
+* swagger-xdamah-examples\main-examples\extend\extend-no-controller
+* swagger-xdamah-examples\main-examples\extend\extend-modelgen-and-no-controller
-* swagger-xdamah-examples\main-examples\with-poly\polymorphic-no-controller
+* swagger-xdamah-examples\main-examples\polymorphic\polymorphic-no-controller
-* swagger-xdamah-examples\main-examples\with-poly\polymorphic-modelgen-and-no-controller
+* swagger-xdamah-examples\main-examples\polymorphic\polymorphic-modelgen-and-no-controller

 While these projects are organized in a tree structure to avoid repeating same pom.xml maven details example - dependencies and plugins there is no reason why each cannot be implemented as a stand alone maven project.